Rakodashi/Rakodashi/README.md

-- 👋 Hi, I’m @Rakodashi, or Rafa if you prefer!
+- 👋 Hi, I’m @Rakodashi, or Rafaela if you prefer!
 I use they/them and she/her pronouns.
-I'm a 24 year old Graphic Designer, and I've recently been studying programming because I'm looking to work more towards this area.
+I'm a 24 year old Graphic Designer, and I've been studying programming for about a year now.
 My main focus at this moment are the front-end/web development areas.

-- 👀 I’m interested in Computer Science, programming in Python, C, SQL, JavaScript, CSS, HTML & UI/UX.
+- 👀 I’m interested in Web Development & Computer Science, programming in HTML, CSS, JavaScript, Python, C, SQL & UI/UX.

 - 🌱 I’m currently studying the Harvard's CS50 Intruduction to Computer Science, and Introduction to programming with Python courses.
 I've completed a 10  day Intensive Coding Course at Alura and I'm currently learning all the basics for Web Development.
+I'm also focusing on learning React and managing the other site/app related particularities of this area.

-- 💞️ I’m looking to collaborate on any begginer-friendly projects that may increase my knowledge and experience with coding and computer science in general.
+- 💞️ I’m looking to collaborate on any begginer-friendly projects that may increase my knowledge and experience with coding and webdeb/computer science in general.

 - 📫 How to reach me: